Adventure » A Tour Of Petra, Jordan

 The route back to the ground is something I’ll save for a future blog!
 It’s a story of its own – just take my word for it!

-This Petra tour was without doubt the highlight of my trip to Jordan.
+This Petra tour was, without doubt, the highlight of my trip to Jordan.
 I’d recommend booking on a tour, and can’t recommend Abraham Tours enough for their great organisation, friendly team and knowledge!

 A view I won't forget in a hurry!